XenitAB/xenitab.github.io/docs/xks/developer-guide/wsl2.md

 ## Utilising Make with WSL2, Terraform and Docker

-We noticed, when running terraform from withing our Ubuntu-instance, that there appears to be som network issues.
+We noticed, when running terraform from within our Ubuntu instance, that there appears to be som network issues.
 We saw quite slow network connections.
-Probably caused by the TCP-connection with the following error:
+Probably caused by the TCP connection with the following error:

 >│ Error: Failed to install provider
 >│